 Disclaimer: Please understand we have to say the following for legal reasons, but we do have to say it.
 Otherwise we get held responsible for errors of people want to build a HIGH VOLTAGE tube amplifier while learning by doing, and do not realize that trial can result also in error, with dangerous situations.
-So we say this clearly upfront here: This is only a report here, about this (wonderful!) project, and for legal reasons we claim this is NOT to be an instruction about how to do this safely.
-So if you decide to go re-build this project, we sure help you out with questions and issues if there are any, but whatever you do, you should have full understanding of risk and safety related to it.
+So we say this clearly upfront here: This is only a report here, about this (wonderful!) project, and for legal reasons we claim this is NOT to be an instruction about how to do this safely on our responsibility.
+So if you decide to re-build this project, we sure help you out with questions and issues if there are any, but whatever you do, you should have full understanding yourself of risk and safety related to it.
 All actions are 100% on your own responsibility.
-So when we write "you have to do this, and you must do that" this is only the way the text is written, but this is (LEGALLY) intended as a personal report only.
-I hope you understand why we says this.
+So when we write "you have to do this, and you must do that" this is only the way the text is written, but the text below is intended only as a personal report only.
+I hope you understand why we say this.

 Preface about this kit: So if the above text shocked you, consider it's better to be shocked by a text than by High Voltage :)

 For those who know how to do this work safely, this is an interesting project.
 This GM70 Amplifier has some amazing advantages.
 The technical details are explained below here, but the idea was also to construct things such, that testing can be done, block by block, and function by function.
 Like this, risk of damage and problems is reduced to a minimum level.
 Here are some examples, which you initially may not realize, but are to my opinion very helpful.
 So once more, the below text for legal reasons is only a description of how I would do it myself, and only that.

 Some words about Mr. SAKUMA (picture below)